-In this sense, when considering the Inspection Fee proposed by proposed Bill 2768/2022 in the broader context of its tax design, it can be seen that its structure and application bear a striking resemblance to the Digital Service Taxes (DSTs) proposed in Europe, which range from 2% to 5%.45 Both tax instruments46 are levied on the operating revenues of digital platforms and apply a fixed percentage rate of a similar amount.
-It could be said that proposed Bill 2768/2022, in Articles 14 and 15, proposes an Inspection Fee which, in essence, is equivalent to the application of a 2% DST in Brazil.
+In this sense, when considering the Inspection Fee introduced by proposed Draft Bill 2768/2022 in the broader context of its tax design, it can be seen that its structure and application bear a striking resemblance to the Digital Service Taxes (DSTs) proposed in Europe, which range from 2% to 5%.
+Both tax instruments are levied on the operating revenues of digital platforms and apply a fixed percentage rate of a similar amount.
+It could be said that proposed Draft Bill 2768/2022, in Articles 14 and 15, proposes an Inspection Fee which, in essence, is equivalent to the application of a 2% DST in Brazil.